jerrylususu/bookmark-collection/README.md

+- [Rowboat](https://rowboat.xyz/) Rowboat is a tool for making sense of tabular data— the kind found in Excel spreadsheets and CSV files. #tools
 - [Conflating Overture Places Using DuckDB, Ollama, Embeddings, and More](https://www.dbreunig.com/2024/09/27/conflating-overture-points-of-interests-with-duckdb-ollama-and-more.html) #read#guide
 - [NotebookLM’s automatically generated podcasts are surprisingly effective](https://simonwillison.net/2024/Sep/29/notebooklm-audio-overview/) #read
 - [How I Think About Debt](https://collabfund.com/blog/how-i-think-about-debt/) I think this is the most practical way to think about debt: As debt increases, you narrow the range of outcomes you can endure in life. #read